+(create-view-from-class view-class-name &key (database default-database)

-create-view-from-class view-class-name &key database transactions => view-class-name The name of a View Class that has been defined with def-view-class. database The database in which to create the SQL table.
-This will default to the value of default-database. transactions When NIL specifies that a table type which does not support transactions should be used.
+view-class-name The name of a view class that has been defined with def-view-class. database The database in which to create the SQL table. transactions When NIL specifies that a table type which does not support transactions should be used.